tene38/sol/design/spec.md

 - [x] Write a rudimentary design spec
 - [x] Choose a subset of features for the first iteration
 - [x] Write down the language syntax in BNF
-- [ ] Generate a parser in ANTLR
+- [x] Generate a parser in ANTLR
 - [x] Read about LLVM IR
+- [ ] Implement an AST
+- [ ] Implement a visitor, which maps the parse tree to the AST
-- [ ] Write a code which maps the AST to LLVM IR
+- [ ] Implement a visitor, which maps the AST to LLVM IR
 - [ ] Generate a binary and run it

 - Think about a domain specific language and write one.